 Finally, there are the loose-ends - These include entities with nothing but a website and a sales-pitch, who'll take your money and then sell your trip to whatever agent, outfitter or operator is willing to give them a cut.
 There are sub-agents who'll sell a few trips in order to get a freebie from a legitimate agent, outfitter or operator.
 There are tackle shops, tackle sellers and tackle manufacturers that give promotional space or lip service to a trip seller in order to get a quick cut in return for steering a client in their direction or a quid pro quo for their product.
 These are all a bit like Forrest Gump's "box of chocolate".
 You never know what you're going to get!
 Don't do this to yourself!

 Here are a few of the questions you should ask;

 - What type of entity are you - operator, outfitter, agent, fly-by-night?

 - Do you own the operation and control all aspects of the trip you want to sell me?

 - Are you a legitimate incorporated entity with insurance and resources to protect me and the investment I've made in my trip?

-- Do you provide a turn-key package - making sure that everything I need to make my trip complete is arranged for me and that all services I might need are available?
+- Do you provide a turn-key, all-inclusive package - making sure that everything I need to make my trip complete is arranged for me and that all services and products I might need are provided?

 - Can you give me real life references that I can contact?